Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Evaluating

 To evaluate \sysname at larger scale without the NIC firmware bottleneck found in \S\ref{sec:hw_eval}, we emulate optical circuit switching on the Perlmutter supercomputer~\cite{nersc_perlmutter_architecture}.
 The \sysname shim and controller run unmodified.
 We replace the network orchestrators with logical circuit switches that (1) enforce one-to-one connectivity, (2) inject configurable reconfiguration delays, and (3) support non-blocking reconfiguration of a subset of circuits without disrupting the rest.
 Each scale-up domain has 4 NVIDIA A100 GPUs (4 rails) with 3rd-gen NVLink (800 Gbps per direction) and HPE Cray Cassini NICs (200 Gbps).

 Our testing framework allows toggling \sysname on and off.
-With \sysname disabled, workloads run on the native PyTorch distributed backend with NCCL and GPUDirect RDMA over Perlmutter's Slingshot-11 fabric which is a fully connected, electrical-packet-switched (EPS) network.
+With \sysname disabled, workloads run on the native PyTorch distributed backend with NCCL and GPUDirect RDMA over Perlmutter's Slingshot-11 fabric, which is a fully connected, electrical-packet-switched (EPS) network.
 This provides a direct comparison between \sysname on emulated photonic rails and the native software stack on ideal EPS.
 We evaluate three modes: (1) \emph{Native}: TorchTitan on EPS without \sysname, (2) \emph{\sysname}: emulated reconfigurable topology with configurable OCS delays, and (3) \emph{\sysname+Provisioning}: speculative reconfiguration of topology is enabled.
 Table~\ref{tab:llm-config} lists the workload configurations.
 All metrics are averaged over 5 training steps after 5 warm-up steps.
-The 4 topology orchestrators and the controller run on node~0.
+The four topology orchestrators and the controller run on node~0.
+The emulation results do not reflect the congestion-free benefit of all-optical links.

-\myparab{Sensitivity to OCS reconfiguration latency.} We sweep the emulated OCS reconfiguration latency from 0 to 1000 ms for Configs.~1 and~2 (Figure~\ref{fig:emulate_config}).
+\myparab{Sensitivity to OCS reconfiguration latency.} We sweep the emulated \del{OCS reconfiguration}latency from 0 to 1000 ms for Configs.~1 and~2 (Figure~\ref{fig:emulate_config}).
 Both configurations require 6 reconfigurations per training step.
 We compare against a simple analytical estimate: $T_\text{native} + T_\text{reconfig} \times N_\text{reconfig}$.
 At 50\,ms OCS latency, \sysname incurs 1.05$\times$ and 1.08$\times$ the native step time for Configs.~1 and~2 respectively.
 With provisioning, these overheads drop to 1.01$\times$ and 1.02$\times$, as speculative reconfiguration hides the OCS delay within the idle window between parallelism phases (\S\ref{sec:challenges}).
 The benefit of provisioning is more pronounced in Config.~2, where larger DP groups create wider inter-phase windows due to higher collective synchronization delays.

 \myparab{Control-plane overhead.} To isolate \sysname's control-plane overhead from OCS reconfiguration delay, we set the emulated latency to 0\,ms and measure Config.~2 at 64 GPUs (Figure~\ref{fig:overhead_emulate} (left)).
 The overhead---comprising \texttt{pre\_comm}/\texttt{post\_comm} logic, per-rail locking during phase transitions, and rank synchronization through the controller---is 6.13\%.
 With provisioning, the overhead drops to 0.79\%, because the synchronization cost is masked within inter-phase idle windows.